-You will notice that some of the bloggers highlighted above are using WordPress, while others are on Blogger.
+You will notice that some of the bloggers highlighted above use WordPress, while others are on Blogger.

-Both platforms are producing positive results for the artists; however, I recommend WordPress for a blog for artists.
+Both platforms produce positive results for the artists; however, I recommend WordPress as a blog for artists.

 One of the most common misconceptions about WordPress is that it is just a blogging platform.

 While WordPress started as a blogging tool, it has evolved throughout the years into a powerful website builder and a robust content management system (CMS).
 (Source: wpbeginner)

 WordPress is a robust platform that will grow with your business, and best of all, you own it.

 You will be able to customize your site exactly the way you envision, making it easier for you to brand your art business and separate yourself from all of the other artists selling art online.